ArtifactForms/MeshLibCore/README.md

 ## Future
 There are a lot of corresponding topics out there.
 So my wishlist of things to learn and implement is unspeakably large.
-Some of them are already listed under 'Planed features'.
+Some are already listed under 'Planed features'.

 ## Showcase
 The following images are showing the library in action.